5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/PMCR_Support_(SSDT-PMCR)/README.md

 >
 > PMCR device has nothing to do to LPC bus, but is added to its scope for faster initialization.
 If we add it to PCI0, where it normally exists, it will start in the end of PCI configuration, which is too late for NVRAM support.

-**CREDITS**
+## Credits

-- Pleasecallmeofficial: who discovered this patch
+- Pleasecallmeofficial who discovered this patch
-- Acidathera for improving the SSDT sample.
+- Acidathera for improving the SSDT.